-Strad Energy Services Ltd., ("Strad" or the "Company") (TSX:SDY), a North American-focused, energy services company, today announced its financial results for the three months ended March 31, 2012.
+Strad Energy Services Ltd., (TSX:SDY) ("Strad" or the "Company"), a North American-focused, energy services company, today announced its financial results for the three and six months ended June 30, 2012.
 In early 2012, Strad announced the sale of its Production Services business.
 For 2011, the Company is reporting the results from the Production Services business as discontinued operations.
 On that basis, comparative results have been restated to reflect the impact of operations that have been classified as discontinued during 2011.
-Refer to note 13 of the unaudited condensed interim consolidated financial statements of Strad for the three months ended March 31, 2012.
+Refer to note 15 of the unaudited condensed interim consolidated financial statements of Strad for the three and six months ended June 30, 2012.
 All amounts are stated in Canadian dollars unless otherwise noted.

-- Total funded debt to trailing EBITDA ratio of 0.9 for the first quarter of 2012.
+- Total funded debt to trailing EBITDA ratio of 1.0 at the end of Q2 2012; and,

-FINANCIAL REVIEW FOR THE THREE MONTHS ENDED MARCH 31, 2012
+FINANCIAL REVIEW FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2012

-With the divestiture of the Production Services business, Strad will be reporting operational and financial results for its core well-site infrastructure and activation solutions business along geographic lines with a separate segment for product sales.
-Product sales are comprised of Strad manufactured products sold to external customers, third party equipment sales to existing customers, and sales of equipment from Strad's existing fleet to customers.
-Results are segmented between Canadian Operations, U.S. Operations and Product Sales to better distinguish between the Company's core operating business and product sales, which can vary significantly on a quarter to quarter basis.
+With the divestiture of the Production Services business, Strad is reporting operational and financial results for its core well-site infrastructure and activation solutions business along geographic lines with a separate segment for product sales.
+Product Sales are comprised of Strad manufactured products sold to external customers, third party equipment sales to existing customers, and sales of equipment from Strad's existing fleet to customers.
+Results are segmented between Canadian Operations, U.S. Operations and Product Sales to better distinguish between the Company's core operating business and product sales, which have different margin and asset base profiles.

 RESULTS OF OPERATIONS

-Revenue generated by the Company's Product Sales segment for the three months ended March 31, 2012, increased 77% to $13.6 million from $7.7 million for the same period in 2011.
-Product sales are comprised of in-house manufactured products sold to external customers, third party equipment sales to existing customers, and sales of equipment from Strad's existing fleet to customers.
-Product sales revenues tend to fluctuate quarter to quarter depending on customer demand for third party equipment sales, which are dependent upon individual customer capital programs and manufacturing capacity dedicated to external sales as capacity is first allocated to Strad capital requirements.
-Compared to the fourth quarter of 2011, product sales decreased by $7.4 million due to fewer sales of third party matting and drill pipe, offset by increased external manufacturing sales.
+Revenue for the three months ended June 30, 2012, increased 67% to $18.7 million from $11.2 million for the same period in 2011 driven primarily by matting sales to external customers.
+Product Sales are comprised of in-house manufactured products sold to external customers, third party equipment sales to existing customers, and sales of equipment from Strad's existing fleet to customers.
+Product Sales revenues tend to fluctuate quarter to quarter depending on customer demand and manufacturing capacity dedicated to external sales.

 LIQUIDITY AND CAPITAL RESOURCES